Georg Hesler: Biography

 In 1474, the emperor requested that Pope Sixtus IV make Hesler a cardinal.
 Over the opposition of the College of Cardinals, Sixtus IV announced in February 1477 that he intended to make Hesler a cardinal.
 As such, in the consistory of 10 December 1477, Hesler was created a cardinal priest.
 On 12 December 1477, he received the titulus of Santa Lucia in Selci (a deaconry raised pro illa vice to the status of titulus), and Hesler received the red hat on 13 January 1478.

 Cardinal Hesler wished to become a prince-bishop.
 His patron, Friedrich III, convinced Sixtus IV to issue a papal bull dated 1 July 1478 forbidding the cathedral chapters of St. Martin's Cathedral, Utrecht, Liège Cathedral, Cambrai Cathedral, the Cathedral of Trier, Cologne Cathedral, Mainz Cathedral, Würzburg Cathedral, Bamberg Cathedral, Eichstätt Cathedral, Speyer Cathedral, Salzburg Cathedral, St. Stephan's Cathedral, Passau, Augsburg Cathedral, Freising Cathedral, Münster Cathedral, Regensburg Cathedral, and Besançon Cathedral from electing a bishop without the prior permission of the pope and the emperor.
 In Speyer, Strassburg, and Passau, the chapters simply ignored this prohibition.

-Following the death of Ulrich von Nußdorfs, Prince-Bishop of Passau, on 9 September 1479, the cathedral chapter of Passau Cathedral elected Friedrich Mauerkircher as the new bishop.
+Following the death of Ulrich of Nußdorf, Prince-Bishop of Passau, on 9 September 1479, the cathedral chapter of Passau Cathedral elected Friedrich Mauerkircher as the new bishop.
 Mauerkircher stayed in Rome to settle the question.
 Sixtus IV annulled his election and on 28 January 1480 insisted on the election of Cardinal Hesler to the position, issuing papal bulls threatening Mauerkircher and his supporters with excommunication and interdict.
 Pope Sixtus IV personally consecrated Hesler as a bishop on 13 February 1480.

 On 1 May 1480, Hesler left Rome for the imperial court.
 Three canons from the Passau cathedral chapter now defected to Hesler's side.
 They proclaimed Hesler the rightful bishop and Hesler's investiture took place in Vienna without incident.

 However, Passau still refused to recognize Hesler as its ruler.
 It remained in a state of rebellion until the emperor pronounced the proscription over the city in 1482.
 Finally, in August 1482, an agreement was reached whereby Hesler would become bishop and Mauerkircher was recognized as his successor.

 Hesler died on 21 September 1482 while traveling to Vienna to meet the emperor.
 He is buried in the church of Santa Maria ad Ripas in Vienna.